How to Get Back to a Nursing Career After a Break

 Once you’re ready to return to work, there are a few things you might want to do to maximize your chances of getting hired.

-The bad news is that returning to nursing after a break almost certainly means investing some time and money updating your skills.
+- Update Your Resume: The bad news is that returning to nursing after a break almost certainly means investing some time and money updating your skills.
 The good news is that now that you’ve updated those skills, you’ve got plenty to put on your resume.

 Just like any job seeker returning to work after a break in employment, you might choose a different resume type than the standard, chronological resume.
 For example, a functional resume highlights your skills and certifications, not your work history, which may help hiring managers see past the gap.
 A resume profile can also call out your recent work brushing up your skills.

-When you’re looking for a new nursing job, it’s important to know what you need in terms of benefits, scheduling, etc., before you interview.
+- Know What Kind of Benefits and Hours You’re Looking For: When you’re looking for a new nursing job, it’s important to know what you need in terms of benefits, scheduling, etc., before you interview.

 If you’re returning to work after taking time off to care for a child or a sick family member, you may still need some flexibility.
 In nursing, as you know, this tends to mean shift preferences or full-time or part-time status.
 It’s unlikely that you’ll find a clinical nursing job that will let you leave early to pick up a child from daycare, for example, or one that commits to never scheduling you on the holidays.

 Knowing your requirements will help you determine whether a job is a good fit for you.
 For instance, if you want hours but not benefits, going per diem might work for you.
-Or, if you’re one of those rare and lucky souls who doesn’t need much sleep, working nights could be a good fit.
+Or, if you’re one of those rare and lucky souls who don’t need much sleep, working nights could be a good fit.

-If you left on good terms with your old employer, a good way to break back into the nursing profession is to call up your old manager to see if they’re hiring.
+- Network, Network, Network: If you left on good terms with your old employer, a good way to break back into the nursing profession is to call up your old manager to see if they’re hiring.
 You can also look for job listings on the corporate site and inquire about specific opportunities.